The Internet and the Brain

 Why compare Net and brain?

 Is there any value in comparing two things as unlike as the Internet and the human brain?
 Many people have tried.
-One of the first was French philosopher-priest Pierre Teilhard de Chardin (1881–1955); a radical and controversial thinker, he anticipated the Web over 50 years ago when he imagined a new stage of human evolution with people linked together to form a kind of collective, densely interconnected mind, heading for a union with the divine .
+One of the first was French philosopher-priest Pierre Teilhard de Chardin (1881–1955); a radical and controversial thinker, he anticipated the Web over 50 years ago when he imagined a new stage of human evolution with people linked together to form a kind of collective, densely interconnected mind, heading for a union with the divine.
+Back in 1960, one of the Internet's founding fathers, J.C.R.
+Licklider, sketched a groundbreaking vision of the future called Man-Computer Symbiosis in which he envisaged "human brains and computing machines will be coupled together very tightly, and... the resulting partnership will think as no human brain has ever thought and process data in a way not approached by the information-handling machines we know today."
 A more recent attempt, by Peter Russell, dates back to 1995, when the Internet was fully realized but most people had still not heard of (much less used) the World Wide Web.
 In his book The Global Brain Awakens: Our Next Evolutionary Leap, Russell suggested that a fizzing global network of densely interconnected humans would form the springboard for the next stage in human development , although artificial intelligence researcher Mark Humphrys dismisses such simple comparisons of Net/Web and brain as "vague and unconvincing analogies."

 Describing the Internet as a brain is indeed an analogy or metaphor, but is it merely a metaphor?
 It's worth remembering that two of the great movements in 20th century psychology were similarly inspired by metaphors.
 Behaviorism suggested the mind was a kind of "black-box" with inputs (stimuli of various kinds) producing outputs (matching responses) through internal processes that might or might not exist but, either way, were beyond study through previously dependable methods such as introspection.
 There were "no user-serviceable parts inside"; all that could be studied were observable external events.
 Cognitive psychology, an aversive reaction to behaviorism that displaced it as the dominant metaphor from the early 1960s, suggested the brain was a computer-like information processor made from discrete, modular components that operated (or failed) in isolation—and could certainly be studied that way too.
 In the eager hands of cognitive psychologists, the mind's tight and rusty screws were prised open and internal mental processes once again laid bare.
 Both metaphors proved to be heuristics—powerful but recognizably imperfect working models—that moved psychology, still a relatively young science, much further forward.